chrszlz/Apartment-Homebridge-Setup/README.md

 ```

-## And I’ll get around to writing the rest of this later probably
+## And I’ll get around to writing the rest of this soon